 “But,” he says, “I realized my ADD wouldn’t let me sit still for the next 50 years.”

 It turned out to be a good thing.
-As CTO of one of the first “unicorns,” Aaron helped grow LivingSocial from four employees in 2007 to more than 4,500 in 2011.
+As founder/CTO of one of the first “unicorns,” Aaron helped grow LivingSocial (fka HungryMachine) from four employees in 2007 to more than 4,500 employees in 2011.
 At its height, the company reached over 80 million consumers, scaled to 25 countries, and hit billions in global sales.
-The company was later acquired by Groupon.
+Aaron left the company in 2013 and it was acquired by Groupon in 2017.

-Aaron spent three years as an angel investor and advisor, where he worked closely with 40-plus companies on technology, product, and growth.
-As a recent founder himself, he realized he wanted to help entrepreneurs full time and was lured to Lightspeed by Jeremy Liew, who not only led Lightspeed’s investment in LivingSocial in 2010, but also served on the company’s board.
+Upon leaving LivingSocial, Aaron was an angel investor and advisor, working closely with 40-plus companies on technology, product, and growth.
+As a recent founder himself, he realized he wanted to help entrepreneurs full time and joined leading venture capital firm Lightspeed as a Partner, where he led investments in companies like Reliable Robotics, an autonomous airplane company founded by veterans of SpaceX, Tesla, and GoogleX.